 Linux is an open-source operating system.
 It is based on the Linux kernel and this operating system is a typical package in a Linux distribution.
-It was developed for the computers who were using intelx86 architecture.
-There are many commands in the Linux environment which are used for numerous other purposes.
-The following are some of the most important Linux commands which are frequently used by the users while working in the Linux environment.
+It was developed for the computers that were using intelx86 architecture.
+There are many commands in the Linux environment that are used for numerous other purposes.
+The following are some of the most important Linux commands which are frequently used by users while working in the Linux environment.

 Here’s the list of Linux commands with examples that might be a great cheat sheet for any developer:

 cd command is one of the most used Linux commands.
 The purpose of this command is to change the directory.
 In other words, it enables to switch between file lists.
 For example, if you needed to shift from the home directory to the myfile directory, you would enter the following command: